IBM Patents: Everything You Need to Know

 IBM Is Not Slowing Down After Breaking the Patent Record

 In 2016, IBM patents outnumbered their total in 2010 when the company received ranking as the number one company with the most U.S. patents for the 18th consecutive year.
 That year, the U.S. Patent and Trademark Office granted the company 5,896 protection rights for inventions.

 With IBM's record-breaking output for 2016, the company brought out various designs and devices that range from cognitive health, cloud, cognitive computing, and cybersecurity, to artificial intelligence (AI), among others.
 For cognitive and cloud computing and AI, designers, engineers, and researchers of IBM produced over 2,700 patents for those areas.

 The company diligently dedicates its efforts to discover new technologies.
 This commitment has pushed the company into different markets.
 With their devotedness intact, which guides their value creation for clients and employees, IBM has vowed to bring aboard 25,000 Americans as new hires throughout the next four years.

 Apple, Amazon, and Google have been receiving a ton of media coverage for their recent innovations, but IBM continues to gain the most granted patents in the technological field.
 Last year proved to be no different from IBM's previous six years as a leader in tech patents.
 The company averaged a daily total of 27.2 grants for protection of inventions in 2017 and took close to 3 percent of every U.S. patent issued until August 1.

 If you need help with IBM patents, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.